limbusdev/Tanooki-File-Manager/README.md

 # Tanooki File Manager

+*Tanooki File Manager* is a fork of [Tibor Kaputa](https://github.com/tibbi)'s [Simple File Manager](https://github.com/SimpleMobileTools/Simple-File-Manager) from his awesome [Simple Mobile Tools](https://www.simplemobiletools.com/).
+Almost all code was written by him.
+I accept donations, but pleaser consider donating to him as well.

 <img alt="Logo" src="fastlane/metadata/android/en-US/images/icon.png" width="120" />

 Aims to bring features Linux users are used to from their desktop experience to Android.